femisystems/hylia/src/posts/a-post-with-code-samples.md

 **2. DEVOTION**

-Growing up in an African-christian home, we usually observe a family prayer in the morning, but i realized that this does not really count if i really want to have an intimate moment with God, and so i tried observing my own daily devotion in this order- wake up read my bible,
+personally, growing up in an African-christian home, we- my family, usually observe a family prayer in the morning, but i realized that this does not really count if i really want to have an intimate moment with God, and so i tried observing my own daily devotion in this order- wake up read my bible,